5 SEL Activities for Students You Can Use in Your Classroom Today

 Each time you catch a student showing compassion – or even when a student sees another student being compassionate – place an object (pebble, marble, small candy, etc.) into the jar.
 To make this a mainstay in your classroom, create space for an anchor chart in your classroom where you write the compassionate acts you have witnessed in your classroom.
 Revisit the anchor whenever a new compassionate act pops up!

 Once the jar is full, host a celebration or give a prize for your students.
-A fun SEL-themed movie viewing of Disney’s Inside Out can help recognize the emotions they have been working to understand all year.
+A fun SEL exercise that can be disguised as a reward is to watch the Disney movie Inside Out.
+Itcan help students recognize the emotions they have been working to understand all year.

 Negative emotions will inevitably appear during the school year.
 Design a distinct space in your classroom that students can head to when they need to cool down.
 This space should be used solely for the purpose of allowing students to intentionally work through their negative emotions.